Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 🎫 Songdo Cable Car tickets (book online)

-Though, I found days views better than night views as it’s quite dark from the cable car at night.
+Though, I found day-time views better than night views as it’s quite dark from the cable car at night.

 You can also take a quick break at Songdo Beach next door.